eason1218/2024_US_Elections/README.md

 ## Statement on LLM usage

-Some coding and editing writing in this paper is done with the help of ChatGPT 4o and the entire chat history is available in usage.txt located in the "other/llm_usage/LLM_USAGE.txt".
+Some coding and editing writing in this project is done with the help of ChatGPT 4o and the entire chat history is available in usage.txt located in the "other/llm_usage/LLM_USAGE.txt".